hackforla/writeforall/README.md

 Email Joel Parker Henderson (joel@joelparkerhenderson.com).

-If you are a Hack For LA member, then our Slack channel is #writeforeveryone
+If you are a Hack For LA member, then our Slack channel is #writeforall

 ### Licensing